 If a person dies without a will, but leaves behind property valued at more than $20,000, then the person’s heirs will have to be determined by the Court and the estate will have to be divided between them.
 The Court will also likely appoint an executor to oversee the division of the estate between heirs, and this executor will have the same duties as the executor appointed by a will.
 These duties include taking control of all of the person’s property, finding out the value of the property, accounting to the Court, and making distributions to the heirs.

-Why Do I need a Probate Attorney?
+Why Do I need a Probate Attorney in Norman, OK?

-You need a probate attorney because we have expertise in getting through the probate process.
+You need a Norman probate lawyer because we have expertise in getting through the probate process.
 You might only go through the process one or two times in your life, but we go through probate procedures frequently and understand the ins and outs of the procedures.
 You wouldn’t operate on yourself, even for a simple surgery.
 Having an experienced attorney to work through the probate procedures with you is like having a doctor operate.
 We know the procedure, and we are there with you to help you to avoid complications.

 Having all of the heirs in agreement about how to dispose of property or what to do about large pieces of property shortens the process.
 Having a will that everyone agrees is legitimate and everyone agrees to follow is the best-case scenario, however.
 When someone has just passed away, often their children and other relatives will turn on each other out of grief, and will fall to arguing amongst themselves over the estate as a way to preserve the memory of the person who died.
 We have been through many situations like this, and we can help you and your family to resolve the estate so that you can move on with your lives.

-Why Should I Hire your Firm?
+Why Should I Hire your Law Norman Probate Attorney?

 We will guide you through the process step-by-step and will keep you informed up to the minute of anything that happens in your case.
 We will advise you on the best way to resolve any disputes that come up, and our goal is always to make sure that you are protected and that the estate is divided and taken care of in the way that your deceased loved one intended.